xinzhan/core-services.en/help/interface/admin-getting-started/admin-getting-started.md

 ## Campaign - product profiles, tenants, and security groups {#section_09CDF75366444CF5810CF321B7C712F3}

 A *tenant* in Campaign displays as a *product* in the Admin Console Products page.

 *Security group* displays as a product profile.

 See [Managing groups and users](https://helpx.adobe.com/campaign/standard/administration/using/managing-groups-and-users.html) for information about security groups and assigning users to security groups.

 ## Experience Platform Launch {#section_F2DA6778DD2D48AA8F794041971EE6B1}

 Experience Platform Launch displays on the Products page in the Admin Console.
 You can include other solutions and services in a Launch product profile.

 See [User Management](https://docs.adobelaunch.com/launch-reference/administration/user-permissions) for information about user permissions in the Admin Console and set up Launch-specific options, including assigning rights to profiles.

 ## Dynamic Tag Manager {#section_3A41CF2BD5994B9891537D063571D4ED}

 Invite users to Dynamic Tag Management and assign user roles and add users to groups.

 See [Users and Permissions](https://docs.adobe.com/content/help/en/dtm/using/admin/users.html) for information about how to invite users to Dynamic Tag Management and assign user roles and add users to groups.

 ## Audience Manager {#section_C31E3FA8A1E14463B1B3E07235F1983C}

 Create Audience Manager users and assign them to groups.
-You can also view limits (traits, segments, destinations, and AlgoModel).
+You can also view limits (traits, segments, destinations, and [!DNL AlgoModel]).

 See [Administration](https://docs.adobe.com/content/help/en/dtm/using/admin/users.html) in Audience Manager help.